William N. Oatis: Later career

 Oatis went on to cover the United Nations for three decades and retired in 1984 after a 47-year career at the AP.
 He was elected president of the United Nations Correspondents Association in 1970.
 In 1992, Oatis was inducted into the Indiana Journalism Hall of Fame.

+Death

-Oatis died September 16, 1997 at Long Island College Hospital in Brooklyn, New York from complications of Alzheimer's disease.
+Oatis died September 16, 1997, at Long Island College Hospital in Brooklyn, New York, from complications of Alzheimer's disease.
 He was survived by his sons Jonathan and Jeremy.
 His wife Laurabelle died of natural causes on June 19, 2012, at the age of 88.